Skip to main content

 Pattern-based filters let you match entity properties using wildcard text patterns so they can quickly include or exclude groups of items whose names follow a common pattern.

-When you use With property, you can refine the filter with pattern-based conditions:
+You can refined the filter with pattern-based conditions:

 Condition